 "If he does not, he will be remembered as just another president who made a promise he failed to keep which would generate massive disappointment in that strong evangelical base that went to vote for him against Hillary Clinton," he added.

 Hagee is the founder and senior pastor of Cornerstone Church, a megachurch in San Antonio, Texas.
-He also founded the nonprofit Christians United for Israel in 2006.
+He founded the nonprofit Christians United for Israel in 2006, as well.

 A March 2016 Gallup poll found that the majority of Americans didn’t express an opinion when asked if the U.S. embassy should move from Tel Aviv to Jerusalem.
 But of those who did have an opinion, Americans were split with 24 percent supporting a move and 20 percent disagreeing with relocation.